-This time, the game company sent the surfers on their winter holidays, added the ice snowboard, clothing, and the festive ringtone/soundtrack.
+This time, the game company sent the surfers on their winter holidays to Saint Petersburg, added the ice sleigh, clothing, and the festive ringtone/soundtrack.
 Actually, Kiloo pushes Christmas updates every year, you can watch them all on Youtube.

-Puzzle game Patterned by BorderLeap will also feature plenty of holiday-specific patterns, some created exclusively for this game.
+Puzzle game Patterned by BorderLeap features plenty of holiday-specific patterns, some created exclusively for this game.

 “Traditionally, with games such as Alpha Omega or Harmony 3, I’ve released holiday-specific updates and they have done really well.
 There’s always increased downloads and activity in the App Store, and players have extra time and money to invest into apps and games.” - Nate Dicken, founder & designer at Borderleap admits.